andreas-wagner-dev/object-oriented-learning-journey/blog/decorator-pattern-article-v3.md

 └── dto/          ← Where's the business?
 ```

+**The Progressive Approach: Mirroring the Real World**
-Instead, we must consistently mirror business concepts: the package structure is organized hierarchically, following the real-world domain.
-This design is governed by three rules outlined by  [Robert Bräutigam](https://javadevguy.wordpress.com/2017/12/18/happy-packaging/):
+Instead of hiding the domain, our code structure must consistently mirror business concepts.
+The package structure is organized hierarchically, following the real-world domain.
+This design is governed by three fundamental rules outlined by [Robert Bräutigam](https://javadevguy.wordpress.com/2017/12/18/happy-packaging/):

 **Rule 1: Packages must never depend on sub-packages.**
 The root package contains the most abstract concepts (interfaces).
-Changes in sub-packages cannot affect the parent.
+Since dependencies only point inward or upward, changes in sub-packages can never break or impact the parent.

 **Rule 2: Sub-packages should not introduce new concepts, just more details.**
-All features are already visible in the parent as interfaces.
-Sub-packages only implement them.
+All capabilities are already declared at the parent level as interfaces.
+Sub-packages merely provide the concrete implementations or specializations.

 **Rule 3: Packages must reflect business concepts, not technical ones.**
-Always use the language of the domain - not that of the framework or an architectural pattern - in package names (strictly avoid technical grouping).
+Always use the language of the domain — not that of a framework or an architectural pattern — in package names.
+Strictly avoid technical grouping.

+**The Result: A Storytelling Structure**
+Applying these rules alongside the Decorator Pattern transforms our folder structure into an executable blueprint of the business:
 ```
 carrental/
 ├── application/